-- Building a snowman: if you want to avoid snow down your jacket, but still want to enjoy the snow, then building a snowman is a great activity to get you and your family outside and active.
+- BUILD A SNOWMAN: if you want to avoid snow down your jacket, but still want to enjoy the snow, then building a snowman is a great activity to get you and your family outside and active.
 Make it a contest to see who can build the biggest snowman, or work together to create a snowman and snowman city.

-- Go sledding: get your sled (or any flat substitute), find a hill, and enjoy running up and then sliding down that hill.
+- SLEDDING: get your sled (or any flat substitute), find a hill, and enjoy running up and then sliding down that hill.

 So get outside, be active, and enjoy the last few weeks of winter, before we need to start worrying about mud and rain.